The staggering cost of surviving heart disease in the USA

 According to your insurer, this is due to not having secured pre-approval for your daughter’s stay, even though both the hospital and insurance knew of (and planned for) your daughter’s challenges 4 months prior to her birth.
 This again, is my reality.
 It would take me 25 years of paying my entire gross salary to pay that off.
 Of all times to receive such an outrageous bill, this is probably the worst.
 Hopefully it's a mistake.

-Being the nerd I am, I want to share this journey, so I'm going to track all bills related to my daughter’s care, hopefully highlight the actual real-life cost of surviving a chronic disease in the USA, and further prove the system is just all kinds of wrong.
+Hopefully I've helped shine some light on the actual real-life cost of surviving a chronic disease in the USA, and further prove the system is just all kinds of wrong.
 Change can start with a single voice.
 I know I’m not alone in what I’m experiencing, and maybe, just maybe, together we can make some noise, and some good can come out of this nightmare of medical financial vampirism.
 If nothing else, I can hopefully be a light for others to find and know they are not alone.

 - Healthcare in Britain is mainly provided by the National Health Service, a public body that provides healthcare to all permanent residents of the United Kingdom that is free at the point of use and paid for from general taxation. [source]